GoogleChrome/developer.chrome.com/site/en/blog/show-picker/index.md

 - We may want to add a similar `showPicker()` to the `<select>` element in the future, if web developers ask for it.
-- It's possible `closePicker()` might be useful, and we could consider adding that if web developers ask for it again.
+- It's possible `closePicker()` might be useful, and we could consider adding that if web developers ask for it.
-- We could add a [permissions policy] which allows cross-origin iframes to show browser pickers, when their parent chain allows them to do so.
+- We could add a [permissions policy] which allows cross-origin iframes to show browser pickers when their parent chain allows them to do so.

 ## Feedback {: #feedback }